USER-CONP/lammps/doc/src/fix_charge_update.rst

 Description
 """""""""""

-The fix charge_update implements the constant potential method (CPM) (:ref:`Siepmann <Siepmann>`, :ref:`Reed <Reed3>`).
+The fix charge_update implements a constant potential method (CPM) (:ref:`Siepmann <Siepmann>`, :ref:`Reed <Reed3>`).
 Charges of groups specified as group-ID and with the `couple` keyword are adapted to meet their respective potential at every time step.
 An arbitrary number of electrodes can be set but